wilsnyeh/dktb/README.md

 ## Project status
 If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
 Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
 You can also make an explicit request for maintainers.

-😁😁😁😁😁
-- Sergey Lyuft
-- Liam Cahill
-- Greg Robertson
-- Siah Meraki
-- Wilson Yeh

-The ultimate shopping list for your bucket list

-## intended market

-outdoorsy people - or those that want to get outside more - instead of being stuck infront of a computer all day...
-Our intended market of users for this would be 'weekend warriors' or travelers who are looking to enjoy adventures that are more outdoors oriented - here they are able to look up places of interest and possibly find others who have visited and see their comments on a park.
-On each page theyre able to check valuable information on a states park such as weather, activities, and amenities.

-* possible ad revenue from vendors - REI/ outdoor retailers/ travel sites/
-* travelers looking to visit state park areas
-*

-## functionality
-** uses NPS API to retrieve data for parks **
-** uses Weather API to retrieve weather data for parks ** ** Users are those who have created an account **

-* anyone can create an account
-    * users can edit their profile/account
-    * add pinned parks to your account - create their 'bucket list' of places they want to/ intend on visiting
-    * pinned parks can be 'checked off' after youve made your visit to the park
-    * users will have a history of parks theyve visited/checked off their bucket list
-* search states for parks - to list parks in the state
-    * unlock additional info from parks after login/signing up to encourage users to create an account
-    * include weather conditions for parks
-* users can leave comments on a park/ park rating system?
-* amenities - parking/ restrooms/ food/ camping
-* activities to do at the parks
-* articles of the park/ info?

-*** achievements - something used to track how many parks a user has visited; at some thresholds users gain medals or accolades
-*** social aspect
-*** live feed from area if cam is available - some parks have ranger cameras if we are able to find a way to tap into their feeds we can include these as part of a parks page information (can also make this available for users after signup)